What is the future of urbanization?

 This seminar will use the concept of the project, as idea and implementation, to consider contemporary urbanization both reflectively and prospectively.
 Using an analysis of the development of Japanese cities and regions, and their encounters with disruption and continuity, WWII, Olympics, bubble economy, Kobe earthquake, etc. we aim to question and reimagine the future relations between the physical and social worlds.

-The hybrid and multi-representational method of the seminar will include discussions of architecture, urban design, technology, theory and practice, infrastructure and nature, institutions and memory, well as the ecologies of literary and visual culture.
+The hybrid and multi-representational method of the seminar will include discussions of architecture, urban design, technology, theory and practice, infrastructure and nature, institutions and memory, as well as the ecologies of literary and visual culture.
 Though the focus of the seminar will be on Japan, ideas and examples will be considered in the light of parallel developments in other parts of the world.

 The course will include lectures, guest speakers from near and far, and class discussions based on readings, films, photography, and other visual materials.
 Access to these materials will be provided online for students to consult at their own pace.
 Over the course of the semester, students will be tasked with investigating an issue of their choice, culminating in a speculative project.